-The intersection of free speech and social media has created a firestorm of controversy in 2019.
+For the last few years, the intersection of free speech and social media has created a firestorm of controversy.
 Internet platforms, like YouTube, Twitter, and Facebook, what some have called the modern-day version of the public square, have been criticized for not regulating content.
 Opponents believe internet companies like Facebook have too much power.
 Politicians have pushed for regulations, wanting to either trim that power or break up the company.
 Supporters believe social media platforms give everyone a voice and defend the liberal values of free speech.
-The debate over these timely and urgent issues is far from over, and sure to dominate public discourse in 2020.
+The debate over these timely and urgent issues is far from over and is sure to dominate public discourse in years to come.

 Most know that the First Amendment protects individuals from government censorship.
 But how do the censorship rules apply to the internet?
 While social media platforms are private companies and can censor what people post on their sites, not all internet speech is worthy of First Amendment protection.
 Just ask Anthony Elonis.

 “There’s one way to love ya, but a thousand ways to kill ya.”

 That’s not dialogue from a thriller I am writing.
 Those are words from a part of Anthony Elonis’ Facebook tirade about murdering his estranged wife.
 His social media statements, along with other digital vitriol about murdering FBI agents and schoolchildren, landed him in prison.
 Elonis appealed his conviction all the way to the Supreme Court.
 Ultimately, SCOTUS overturned the conviction in 2015 on the issue of mental intent to threaten, something the prosecution had not proven.